joenchua/is428-g2t5/README.md

-# IS 428 G2T5 Project: Visualising The Olympic Games
+# IS 428 G2T5 Project: Visual Analysis of the Olympic Games

 To view the static dashboard on S3: http://va-g2t5.s3-website-us-east-1.amazonaws.com/.
 It may take up to 2 minutes to load all visualisations on the dashboard.
 We apologise for the waiting time.